Skip to main content

 Where I Stand

-I believe climate change is real, and I believe the response to it must be practical, measurable, and fair to working people.
-I am not interested in symbolic legislation that looks good on paper and does nothing in practice.
+I believe climate change is real.
+I believe the response to it must be practical, measurable and fair to working people.
+I am not interested in symbolic legislation.
+That looks good on paper and does nothing in practice.
 I am interested in results.

 Policy Pillars